SchoolProject12345/OCardGame/ChaosCardGame/data/doc.md

  "new_state":"{State string}"
 }
 ```
-Form a temporary State change, that last `"for"` a given number of turns, reverting afterward, with the following syntax:
+Form a temporary State change (doesn't work for `"new_state":"unattacked"`), that last `"for"` a given number of turns, reverting afterward, with the following syntax:
 ```js
 {
  "type":"state_change",